There are three main factors that will determine your eligibility for flight compensation:

 Flight compensation and cash vouchers

 Always check that any travel vouchers offered by the airline don’t waive your rights to put in a flight delay claim before you accept them.
-The EU Regulation (EC) 261:2004 states that compensation must be paid by either by electronic transfer, cheques or cash unless the passenger specifically chooses a travel voucher for an alternative flight instead.
+The Regulations state that compensation must be paid by either by electronic transfer, cheques or cash unless the passenger specifically chooses a travel voucher for an alternative flight instead.

 The standard compensation rates for delayed flights are as follows: